amitsinghgh19/Eat-Da-Burger/README.md

 - - -

 ## Demo Link
-The fully functional deploymed version of this app may be found here.
+The fully functional deployed version of this app may be found here.
 * [Link to the web site hosted on Heroku](https://evening-sierra-96535.herokuapp.com/)

 ## GitHub Link